-Structur ral movement
+Structu ral movement

 Repair category 1

-Notes: There is evidence of previous structural movement in the building not both internally and externally but this is not inconsistent with a proper this age and type and on the basis of a single inspection appears to be longstanding.
+Notes: There is evidence of previous structural movement in the building but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampne ess, rot and infestation
+ess, rot and infestation

 Repair category 1

 Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimne y stacks

-Repair category: 1
+Repair category: 2

-Notes: These appeared generally in fair condition consistent with age.
-It would be prudent to have the chimney stacks inspected at the time of the roof inspection.
+Notes: Some weathered blockwork.
+We have been informed there has been some recent past repairs to a chimney stack.

 Roofing including roof space

 Repair category: 2

-Notes: Flat felt sections will require above average maintenance and eventual re- roofing.
-The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected lifespan should be sought.
+Notes: Some chipped slates.
+Flat felt sections will require above average maintenance and eventual reroofing.
+The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected life span should be sought.

 CHARTERED SURVEYORS

-Rainwa ter fittings
+Rainw rater fittings

 Repair category: 2

-Notes: Some corrosion.
-Vegetation growth.
+Notes: Corrosion evident.

-Main wa alls
+Main valls

 Repair category: 2

-Notes: Some weathered stonework.
-Some stained stonework.
-The cause of this should be made good along with repairs to any associated defects.
+Notes: Damaged blockwork at the exposed gable.
+Cracked sill.
+Damaged lintel.
+Some worn roughcast.

-Window s, external doors and joinery
+Windo ows, external doors and joinery

 Repair category: 1

 Notes: These generally appeared in a condition consistent with age.

 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.

-LATERIA .
+Extern nal decorations

 Repair category: 1

 Notes: The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

-Conserv vatories / porches
+Conse ervatories / porches

-Repair category: Not Applicable.
+Repair category: Not applicable.

-Notes: Not Applicable.
+Notes: Not applicable.

-Commu nal areas
+Comm nunal areas

-Repair category: 1
+Repair category: 2

-Some plaster cracking and worn decoration.
+Notes: Damaged rear common stair door.
+Some plaster cracking within the common stair.
+Some damaged noted to metal framed windows to front together with cracked glass.
+Some rot noted to the timber framed windows to rear